Handlebars-Net/Handlebars.Net.Helpers/README.md

 - .NET Framework 4.5.1 and 4.5.2 `*`
 - .NET Standard 1.3, 2.0 and 2.1

-`*` : not all fucntionality works on .NET 4.5.1 due to an older version from Handlebars.Net
+`*` : not all functionality works on .NET 4.5.1 due to an older version from Handlebars.Net

 ## Usage